soldred/dotfiles/README.md

 ```shell
 git clone https://github.com/yehorych13/dotfiles && cd dotfiles
 ```
-2. Install all packages using the `packages.sh` script.
+2. THIS SCRIPT IS NOT WORKING PROPERTLY AT THIS MOMENT, PLEASE INSTALL PACKAGES MANUALLY.
+Install all packages using the `packages.sh` script.
 It will also install [yay](https://github.com/Jguer/yay) if it's not already installed.
 ```shell
 chmod +x packages.sh && ./packages.sh
 ```